 - Rev 0: Initial version of the document.

 - Rev 1: add CIDs 6031.
 6039 and set of editorial fixes

+- Rev 2: Removed the editorial texts, updated 6031 and 6039 rejection reasons.

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbe Draft.
 This introduction is not part of the adopted material.